Publications: [Amazon] [Research Gate] [DBLP]

 [Virginia, Modeling, Analysis & Simulation Center 20th Anniversary 2018]

 [Book Authority Top 8 Engineering Books 2018, Top 5 Engineering E-books All Time 2018>, All Time Engineering Books 2018]

-Dr. Mittal received his Ph.D.
+Dr. Saurabh Mittal is a Lead Systems Engineer/Scientist at MITRE Corporation, Vice President-Memberships and member of Board of Directors for Society of Modeling and Simulation, International (SCS), USA.
+He is also affiliated with Enteprise Architecture Body of Knowledge.
+He received a Ph.D.
 (2007) in Electrical and Computer Engineering (ECE), with dual minors in Management Information Systems, and Systems and Industrial Engineering, and has M.S.
 (2003) in ECE from the University of Arizona, Tucson.